keplerlab/fb-bot-framework/README.md

 ### Template Manager

-Template manager is resposible to handle all kinds of `Facebook Messanger Platform` driven templates.
+Template manager is responsible to handle all kinds of `Facebook Messanger Platform` driven templates.
 Many of these templates are already covered in template manager.
 Have a look at the list below.
 Other new templates will integrate over time.

 * Normal text template - Ex :- (Hi)
 * Option list template - Ex :- (Colors : ["Option 1", "Option 2"])